vinders/_old_PandoraGS/README.md

 In the meantime, I've evolved professionally and learned lots of new techs.

 ### Project rebirth:
-This project will be restarted from scratch, using these things I've learned (test-driven dev, continuous integration, advanced testing and benchmarks, portable coding, CMake, C++17, Python scripts, gamma correction...).
+This project will be restarted from scratch, using the things I've learned (test-driven dev, continuous integration, advanced testing and benchmarks, portable coding, CMake, C++17, Python scripts, gamma correction...).

 It will most likely rely on [the toolbox libraries I'm currently working on](github.com/vinders/pandora_toolbox) (as soon as I'm done with the portability of the DisplayMonitor/Window/WindowStyle features and with a basic Direct3D11 & OpenGL4 pipeline).
 Since this repo is polluted with old code and files, and to cleanup the history, I'll probably create a new repository.

 This will imply a few difference with the original project: